shaeres/hello-world/README.md

 Test

-I'm working hard to learn computer programming, hope I"l get better at this.
+I'm working hard to learn computer programming, hope I"ll get better at this.